GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = Are there predefined GraphQL queries for common use cases? =

-Yes.
-The [queries library](https://gatographql.com/library) contains a collection of common use cases, which you can copy/paste and customize to your needs.
+Gato GraphQL's [queries library](https://gatographql.com/library) contains a collection of GraphQL queries for common use cases, which you can copy/paste and customize to your needs.

 This library is continually growing.